Essential Data Breach Protection Tips

 Many healthcare facilities continue to rely on outdated systems and software that may have known vulnerabilities or lack necessary security features.
 This makes it easier for criminals to exploit weaknesses and gain unauthorized access to sensitive data.

 The healthcare industry is increasingly reliant on interconnected networks and systems to share patient data between providers, insurers, and other stakeholders.
-This interconnectivity creates additional entry points for threat actors and increases the risk of a data breach.
+This interconnectivity increases the attack surface for threat actors which in turn increases the risk of a data breach.

 Healthcare providers often work in high-stress environments, which can result in employees being more susceptible to social engineering attacks, such as phishing emails.
 Criminals can exploit this by using tactics that prey on human vulnerabilities, such as urgency or fear.